WordPress/wordcamp.org/.github/ISSUE_TEMPLATE/bug-report.md

 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Screenshots / Screencasts**

-If applicable, add screenshots to help explain your problem.
+Please try to include screenshots or screencasts whenever possible to help people better understand the questions you are describing.

 **WordCamp**